ShiviPro/progress-checklist/MajorProject_1.md

 ## Product Detail Page
 - [x] If you click on any product you should be redirected to a single product page with all its details & the "Add to Cart" & "Add to Wishlist" buttons.

-_**Todo**: Current artwork's image doesn't show up in the enlarged view.
-Instead, the image from a previous one is still loaded on the details page.
-This only happens when accessing an artwork from the similar items section of details page._

 ## Wishlist Management

 - [ ] From the navbar, you can navigate to your wishlist where all the products that you liked and wish to buy in future are mentioned.